chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 interacting badly here, and one symptom is that the round trip implicit conversion picks up a factor of one hundred.
 We would have provided this feature, but we were able to learn from their experiences and avoid the mistake.

+**(click)**
+One Au feature which mp-units declined was our `zero` type, which makes it super easy to check signs for quantity types.  `Zero` shapeshifts to any one quantity type, but it doesn't work with interfaces that are _generic_, or get refactored to _become_ generic.
+I don't consider the problems serious, but the approach mp-units is taking is a valid alternative, and I'm excited to see what time will teach us about both of these strategies.

 So these are some ways the libraries have interacted in their _designs_.
 But they can also interact more directly, in the same program!